sgrossberndt/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/UsersAndGroups/Index.rst

 The "admin" user
 ================

-There is a special kind of backend users called "Admin".
+There is a special kind of backend user called "Admin".
 When creating a backend user, just check the "Admin!" box in the "General" tab and that user will become an administrator.
 There's no need to set further access options for such a user: